 Emotional abuse in a love relationship has quite a few signs: from stalking and groundless jealousy to direct threats and insults.
 Having passed this test, you will be able to determine the level of mental and emotional abuse in your relationship.
 The lower it is, the healthier the atmosphere in the relationship, and the greater the couple's chances of a long-term trusting relationship are.

-Note this test is not a diagnostic tool and provided for educational purposes only, and its questions and results can in no way be interpreted as a specialist or doctor’s advice or as recommendations of any other kind.
+Note this test is not a diagnostic tool and is provided for educational purposes only, and its questions and results can in no way be interpreted as a specialist's or doctor’s advice or as recommendations of any other kind.

 Your partner constantly calls or writes to you when you are not together.